greenelab/nature_news_disparities/analysis_scripts/analyze_benchmark_data/benchmark_analysis.md

     ## 6    ebola-experience-leaves-world-no-less-vulnerable-1.18844      Ashish Jha
     ##   est_gender canonical_speaker    partial_name
     ## 1       MALE      spokesperson           Addex
-    ## 2       MALE       Neena Nizar           Addex
+    ## 2       MALE      spokesperson           Addex
-    ## 3       MALE      spokesperson           Addex
+    ## 3       MALE       Neena Nizar           Addex
     ## 4       MALE           Unknown    Angelo Bassi
     ## 5       MALE   Anthony Leggett Anthony Leggett
-    ## 6       MALE        Ashish Jha      Ashish Jha
+    ## 6       MALE           Unknown             Jha
     ##                                                                                                                                                                    quote
-    ## 1                                                                           The COVID-19 situation is dynamic,
+    ## 1                                                         "We are now seeing impacts on clinical-trial continuity in all the regions where we conduct clinical studies."
-    ## 2                I feel like we were chugging along on a train and then somebody dropped a huge boulder on it.
+    ## 2                                                                                                                                   "The COVID-19 situation is dynamic,"
-    ## 3 We are now seeing impacts on clinical-trial continuity in all the regions where we conduct clinical studies.
+    ## 3                                                                        "I feel like we were chugging along on a train and then somebody dropped a huge boulder on it."
-    ## 4                     something like a superposition of two different perceptions, even if just for an instant
+    ## 4                                                                             "something like a superposition of two different perceptions, even if just for an instant"
-    ## 5                                               We don't know at what stage it's going to break down — or how.
+    ## 5                                                                                                       "We don't know at what stage it's going to break down — or how."
-    ## 6                                      I honestly doubt that many of these recommendations will be acted upon.
+    ## 6 "It is genuinely disappointing that there are so few practical suggestions that take account of the very real political constraints that the WHO currently confronts,"

 The main columns of interest are `est_gender` and `est_speaker`, which we will compare between lines that have the same `quote` and `file_id`.